 $ rm CMakeCache.txt

-and running CMake anew.
-If that does not help, then empty the build directory completely, and run CMake yet again.
+cmake anew.
+If that does not help, then empty the build directory completely, and run

 Next, carefully read the error message, which will have the following form: